CONTENTS

 called the action plan for mental health and addictions, Mr. Speaker, where

-we’re offering people the opportunity for recovery.
+were offering people the opportunity for recovery.

-illicit drugs.
-And so we will continue to offer pathways to recovery through
+is no safe use of illicit drugs.
+And so we will continue to offer pathways to

-Speaker — where individuals can get the care that they need to be able to live
+supervised sites, Mr. Speaker where individuals can get the care that they

-that life of recovery in a community and be able to be with their families and
+need to be able to live that life of recovery in a community and be able to be

-live healthy lives, Mr. Speaker.
-We are offering recovery.
+with their families and live healthy lives, Mr. Speaker.
+We are offering

-I recognize the member from Saskatoon
+member from Saskatoon Centre.

-Nippi-Albright: —
+Betty Nippi-Albright:

-Mr. Speaker, when you’re dead, you have no life.
+Mr. Speaker, when youre dead, you have no life.
 I asked the minister about the

 addictions crisis in Saskatoon yesterday.
-Since then it’s likely at least 10
+Since then its likely at least 10

 more people have overdosed.
-We don’t know yet if any more have died, Mr.
+We dont know yet if any more have died, Mr.

 Speaker.

-This is an emergency, but the
+is an emergency, but the Sask Party government is not

-they’re cutting supports with no backups in place.
-This will harm people, Mr.
+only failing to respond; theyre cutting supports with no backups in place.

-Speaker.
+This will harm people, Mr. Speaker.
 People will die.
-Why won’t that minister take this drug crisis
+Why wont that minister

-seriously and offer life-saving supports today?
+take this drug crisis seriously and offer life-saving supports today?

-I recognize the Minister of Mental Health
+Minister of Mental Health and Addictions.

-Lori Carr: —
+Hon.
+Lori Carr:

 Thank you, Mr. Speaker.
 Mr. Speaker, helping people overcome their addiction